Anton Schmid (Righteous Among the Nations): Austria

 According to Schmid's widow, many of her neighbors called her late husband a traitor and someone smashed her windows.
 Austria did not recognize Schmid as a victim of Nazism until the late 1950s, which denied his widow and daughter financial support to which they would otherwise have been entitled.
 However, Salinger traveled to Vienna after the war and told Stefanie Schmid of what her husband had done, and attempted to support her financially.

 In 1965, Simon Wiesenthal obtained Stefanie Schmid's address from a friend in Tel Aviv.
 The Simon Wiesenthal Center arranged for Schmid to travel to Vilnius with her daughter and son-in-law despite Communist travel restrictions and funded a new gravestone with the inscription "Here Rests A Man Who Thought It Was More Important To Help His Fellow Man Than To Live".
 On 11 December 1990, a memorial plaque was erected outside his home in Vienna and unveiled by Mayor Helmut Zilk.
 A street in Vienna was named after him in March 2003, and Kurier described him as "Austria's Oskar Schindler".

 In January 2020, the Rossauer Barracks were renamed to Bernardis-Schmid-Kaserne.

 Israel

+During the few minutes it took Kovner to tell of the help that had come from a German sergeant, a hush settled over the courtroom; it was as though the crowd had spontaneously decided to observe the usual two minutes of silence in honor of the man named Anton Schmid.
+And in those two minutes, which were like a sudden burst of light in the midst of impenetrable, unfathomable darkness, a single thought stood out clearly, irrefutably, beyond question – how utterly different everything would be today in this courtroom, in Israel, in Germany, in all of Europe, and perhaps in all countries of the world, if only more such stories could have been told.